MLS owners predict league will surpass MLB, Premier League - WHIZ News

-The pair spoke at the league’s kickoff event Wednesday, three days ahead of the start of its 25th season.

-MLS anticipates the status of soccer in the U.S. will be boosted when the Americans co-host the 2026 World Cup with Mexico and Canada.
+MLS anticipates soccer’s status in the U.S. will be boosted when the Americans co-host the 2026 World Cup with Mexico and Canada.

-MLS is expanding to 26 teams with the addition of David Beckham’s Inter Miami and Nashville, and plans are in place to reach 30 franchises by 2022 — triple the league’s low from 2002-04.
-The league has increasingly attracted better players from South America.
+MLS expanded to 26 teams this season with the addition of David Beckham’s Inter Miami and Nashville, and plans are in place to reach 30 franchises by 2022 — triple the league’s low from 2002-04.
+The league has increasingly attracted better players from South America, and Berg called youth academies the league’s “crown jewel.”

+“The academies will be pumping out just incredible talent, which will help both the league and the U.S. men’s national team such that we will vault way past Liga MX and the U.S. men’s national team will vault way past Mexico, and then it will come down to the media deals. … Whether we can be a top-five league or a top-three league will really come down at the end of the day to money, our ability to compete for players.”

-“I think the good news is players want to play here,” Berg said.
+“I think the good news is players want to play here,” Berg added.
 “We’re the United States of America.
 People want to live here.
 It’s an incredible lifestyle.
 The infrastructure is fantastic.”

-Mas co-owns the Miami team that launches this weekend, partnering with former England captain Beckham.
-He talked about what MLS will look like for its 50th year in 2045.
+Mas partnered with Beckham, the former England captain Beckham, and envisioned the league’s 50th year in 2045.

 “I think the MLS will be one of the top sports leagues in the United States.
 I think it will be on par or exceed the best leagues in the world, the Premier League or Serie A or La Liga worldwide,” Mas said.
 “I think that the MLS 25 years from now will be Premier League-ish if we want to so-call it that on the metrics that leagues are measured by.”

+U.S. national team coach Gregg Berhalter thinks American video values will be key.

+“I see in the 25 years, the whole world watching our game on television,” he said.
+“The production quality that we can produce in America, we’re going to be the leader in soccer.”

-Clark Hunt, CEO of MLS’ Dallas team and the NFL’s Kansas City Chiefs, compared soccer’s progress in the U.S. to that of the NFL, which is celebrating its 100th anniversary this year.
+Clark Hunt, CEO of MLS’ Dallas team and the NFL’s Kansas City Chiefs, compared soccer’s progress in the U.S. to that of the NFL, which celebrated its 100th anniversary this season.

 “The momentum that we have I think has a chance to take us to where the NFL is today,” he said.

-Beckham boosted the league when he played for the LA Galaxy from 2007-12, a deal that gave him the right to buy an expansion fee at a discount.
+Beckham boosted the league when he played for the LA Galaxy from 2007-12, a deal that gave him the right to buy an expansion fee at a discounted price of $25 million.

 “Do I think in the next 10 years it will challenge the European leagues?
-It’s what we all strive for.
-It’s what we will strive to commit to,” Beckham said.
+It’s what we all hope for.
+It’s what we all strive to commit to,” Beckham said.
 “This should never be a league where players from Europe come to retire.
 That’s not where you want to be.
 It’s not where we want to be as owners.”

 Detroit, Las Vegas and Phoenix remain in contact with the league, which also is monitoring efforts in San Diego.
 More warm-weather cities would help the schedule early and late in the year.